Brioche23/02_Dataviz/README.md

 # Dataviz in React

-There are multiple ways to make dataviz using d3
+There are multiple ways to make dataviz using d3.
+The best way is to use d3 to compute the logic (create scales) and to apply them directly to SVG elements in the TSX using react.

 ## The Data we need